 After students are awarded their financial aid, they will receive an email notification from the Financial Aid Office directing them to create an account with Nelnet.
-Students must make a disbursement selection through Nelnet; otherwise, there will be delays in receiving their refunds.
+Students must make a disbursement selection through Nelnet; otherwise, there will be delays in receiving their financial aid.

 Financial Aid Freeze Date